 For Books' Sake presents 'That's What She Said'

-Are you ready for another raucous year of spoken word all written and performed by women?
-'That's What She Said' is For Books’ Sake’s monthly open mic performance night, welcoming a wide range of speakers, from slam poetry to storytelling and contemporary political thought to comedy.
+Are you ready?
+For Books’ Sake’s night of spoken word all written and performed by women is here to welcome a wide range of speakers, from slam poetry to storytelling, contemporary political thought to comedy.
 We bring women’s voices to the forefront, while at the same time giving a platform to writers and performers we love.

 Open mic walk ups on the evening are welcomed but with limited places it might be advisable to email email@example.com if you have a burning desire to speak